 In Illinois, a waiting period is required to purchase a firearm in Illinois.
-That waiting period is 24 hours for a long gun and 72 hours for a hand gun.
+That waiting period was previously 24 hours for a long gun and 72 hours for a hand gun.
+However as of January 1st, 2019, the waiting period is now 72 hours for both long guns and hand guns.
 This waiting period applies if you buy a firearm from a FFL in Illinois, or through a private party.
 (Se also: How to Sell a Gun in Illinois).

 A common question is, “When does the waiting period begin to purchase a firearm in Illinois?”